AdobeDocs/experience-platform.en/help/sandboxes/troubleshooting-guide.md

 User-created production sandboxes can be reset or deleted, except for production sandboxes that are also being used by Adobe Analytics for the [Cross Device Analytics (CDA)](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) feature, or if the identity graph hosted within it is also being used by Adobe Audience Manager for the [People Based Destinations (PBD)](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/destinations/people-based/people-based-destinations-overview.html) feature.

 You can update the title of a production sandbox.
 However, a production sandbox cannot be renamed.
-The out-of-the-box default production sandbox that come with your IMS Organization can neither be reset nor deleted.
+The out-of-the-box default production sandbox that comes with your IMS Organization can be reset but not deleted.

 Development sandboxes support both reset and delete functionalities.